Annotations are key-value pairs stored as metadata for

-Tables to further describe the object in question.
+Tables that help users to find and query data.
 Annotations can be based on an existing ontology or controlled vocabulary, or can be created in an ad hoc manner and modified later as the metadata evolves.
 Annotations can be a powerful tool used to systematically group and/or describe things (files or data, etc.) in Synapse, which then provides a way for those things to be searched for and discovered.

-Annotations are structured as key-value pairs: the key is the name of the annotation while the value provides specifics.
-For example, if you have uploaded a collection of alignment files in the BAM file format from an RNA sequencing experiment, each representing a sample and experimental replicate, you can use annotations to add this information to each file in a structured way.
+For example, if you have uploaded a collection of alignment files in the BAM file format from an RNA-sequencing experiment, each representing a sample and experimental replicate, you can use annotations to add this information to each file in a structured way.
 Sometimes, users encode this information in file names, e.g.,

 In this case, the annotations you may want to add might look like this:

 Annotations can be one of four types: